Ask your plant question

 So, in your landscape, you trim your ficus to shape, but the ficus roots still know it's a tree.
 Even though you cut the top, the trunk and roots try to become full sized trees

 After a few years, your soil is totally invaded by ficus tree roots.
 Virtually nothing will grow at the base of larger ficus trees.
 Removal is out of the question in most situations.
-The best you could do is cut them down and grind the stumps...leaving the invasive roots in the soil
+The best you could do is cut them down and grind the stumps...leaving the massive roots in the soil

 Worse, the expense to trim the ficus hedge grows every year.
 You actually have to "defend yourself" from ficus growth.
 Coarse wood and coarse leaves, not soft foliage like this podocarpus